-This Venue Reopening Guide is a collaborative effort of live entertainment organizations and individuals that reviewed existing published materials to build a resource that is relevant to venues in Toronto.
+This Venue Reopening Guide is a collaborative effort of live entertainment organizations and individuals that have reviewed existing published materials to build a resource that is relevant to venues in Toronto.
 As a community, the number one priority is the safety of our artists, employees and patrons.
-We understand that it may take time to reopen, and each venue has unique needs, but we want to help the community prepare for this work.
+We understand that it may take time for all venues to reopen, and each venue has unique needs, but we want to help equip the community for this work on an ongoing basis.

 We are experiencing a staged approach to reopening as public health regulations change.
 It will be important that you remain aware of the public health regulation changes and modify your operations accordingly.
-While we can plan, we cannot predict when the sector will be able to reopen with audiences in attendance.
-Moreover, we recognize that each venue will need to determine its own capacity for reopening, largely based on its ability to ensure physical distancing for patrons.
+This guide is not a substitute for guidance from public health authorities.

 This guide was prepared with volunteers as a tool to help venue managers.
-It offers practical suggestions to address how venue managers may interpret and operationalize current municipal, Province of Ontario and Government of Canada guidelines.
+It offers practical suggestions to address how venue managers may interpret and operationalize current municipal, Province of Ontario and Government of Canada guidelines and how they might supplement those guidelines.
 The guide does not constitute any legal or professional advice.
 It is the responsibility of the venue managers to follow legislative directives and seek appropriate permits or approvals where required.
 It is also the responsibility of the operator to assess the risks associated with the event and to mitigate those risks.
 They are also responsible for implementing measures to reduce the risk of infection among all those who participate (e.g. staff, performers and patrons).